LokeshBhatta2428/Billing-Management-System-Prototype/README.md

- Project Introduction: Billing Management System (Prototype)
+ Project Introduction: Invoice System (Prototype)

 In today’s fast-paced digital world, efficient and organized billing is vital for any business—big or small.
 This Billing Management System prototype, titled "Loki’s Store", is a console-based C++ application that aims to streamline the sales and invoicing process through an interactive and user-friendly interface.